Balu2200/BharatFD/README.md

 ## Overview

--This project is an FAQ Management System built with Express.js, MongoDB, and Redis.
-It features:
+-The FAQ Management System is a powerful, scalable, and multilingual solution built with Express.js, MongoDB, Redis, and integrated with a WYSIWYG Editor for rich-text formatting.
+Key features of the system include:

-    - CRUD operations for FAQs
+- CRUD Operations for FAQ management:
-    - WYSIWYG editor for rich-text formatting
+    - Integration of a WYSIWYG editor for easy rich-text content creation
-    - Multilingual support
+    - Multilingual support with automatic translation of questions and answers
     - Redis caching for improved performance
+    - Role-Based Access Control (RBAC) for secure and flexible user management
-    - Admin panel for managing FAQs
+    - Admin panel for managing FAQs and translations

-## Installation
+## Installation steps

 Here's the step-by-step setup for the Express backend with the required libraries and corresponding npm commands: